mayanbrooks/project-joan-clay-law/README.md

 # project-joan-clay-law

+Built By: Maya Brooks

-This is a website for a small business legal firm.
+PURPOSE: This is a website for a small business legal firm.
 The site is officially published at http://jclaylegal.com .
 It is currently being hosted by GH-Pages.

+Fonts: Imported from Google Fonts.

-Attributions: Pictures are from pexels.com.
+Images: Pictures are from https://www.pexels.com .

+Icons: Icons are from https://www.iconfinder.com .

-Integrations/Dependecies: This website was built utilizing Materialize Css, JQuery, and formspree.io.
+Integrations/Dependecies: This website was built utilizing Materialize CSS, JQuery, and formspree.io.

 Copyright: Maya Brooks 2017.